Book cover

 ObjectInputStream os = new ObjectInputStream(bs);

-According to the author, decorators introduce unnecessary complexity to the file creation process in Java.
-His main argument is that, as a general rule, the use of a buffer is beneficial when opening any file.
-Therefore, they should be provided by default, rather than through a decorator.
+According to the author, decorators introduce unnecessary complexity to the file opening process in Java.
+His main argument is that, as a general rule, using a buffer is beneficial when opening any file.
+Therefore, buffers should be provided by default, rather than through a decorator.
 Consequently, FileInputStream and BufferedInputStream could be merged into a single class.

 Bibliography